Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 Are you hypermobile and lost on what to do?

-I am a coach and a hypermobile human (hEDS), who has spent decades in consults with various professionals and in continuing education on health & movement.
+I am a coach and a human with a connective tissue disorder.
+I have spent decades in consults with various professionals and in continuing education on health & movement.
 Like many others trying to manage life in a wiggly body, I’ve tried every movement or nutrition protocol I can get my hands on and have met dead ends and successes alike along the way.
 My professional goal is to help others avoid the pitfalls of mismanaged health and assist in finding daily tools to support every body.

 Consults and support calls are either 60 or 90minutes in length and are conducted via Zoom.
 These include a follow up email with a summary of our discussion and resources.